blindnet-io/product-management/user-stories/US-07-Privacy-request-capture-service.md

 **As an** Organization, using blindnet devkit

-**I want to** set up the data catgory, processing category and purpose category elements to the ones that are applicable in my case (ie only keeping the applicable elements)
+**I want to** set up the actions, data catgory, processing category and purpose category elements to the ones that are applicable in my case (ie only keeping the applicable elements)

 **because** limiting the choice to only applicable elements will help the Internet user (a Submitter or a Data Subject) save timle by offering him the choice among only applicable demands and limit the submission of non applicable demands that will be automatically rejected